- Cancer 101: Cancer Explained

 The treatment plan for an individual patient depends on a number of factors, including the exact location of the tumor, the stage of the cancer, and the person's age and general health.
 The patient and the doctor should consider treatment options carefully.
 They should discuss each type of treatment and how it might change the way the patient looks, talks, eats, or breathes.

-In addition to its desired effect on cancer cells, radiation therapy often causes unwanted effects.
+- Radiation therapy, also called radiotherapy.
+This treatment involves the use of high-energy X-rays to kill cancer cells.
+Radiation may come from a machine outside the body (external radiation therapy).
+It can also come from radioactive materials placed directly into or near the area where the cancer cells are found (internal radiation therapy or radiation implant).
+In addition to its desired effect on cancer cells, radiation therapy cause unwanted side effects.
 Patients who receive radiation to the head and neck may experience redness, irritation, and sores in the mouth; a dry mouth or thickened saliva; difficulty in swallowing; changes in taste; or nausea.
+Teeth may be damaged or need to be removed before radiation therapy can be done.
 Other problems that may occur during treatment are loss of taste, which may decrease appetite and affect nutrition, and earaches (caused by hardening of the ear wax).
 Patients may also notice some swelling or drooping of the skin under the chin and changes in the texture of the skin.
 The jaw may feel stiff and patients may not be able to open their mouth as wide as before treatment.
 Patients should report any side effects to their doctor or nurse and ask how to manage these effects.

 Additional information on treatment for head and neck cancers can be found in the following PDQ® cancer treatment summaries, available in patient and health professional versions, at http://www.cancer.gov/cancertopics/pdq/adulttreatment on the Internet: